-Results in the Growth Fund were mixed during the quarter.
-The environmental, social and governance screen (ESG) led to unfavorable underweights to tobacco stocks within consumer staples and to materials was mitigated by solid selection within real estate and information technology, particularly in software.
+- Results in the Growth Fund were positive during the quarter.
+The environmental, social and governance screen (ESG) led to a favorable overweight to information technology stocks and solid selection within financials, particularly in the insurance industry. - The Growth Fund's underweight to industrials also contributed.